isthisthat/negaca_grav/user/pages/03.students/default.md

 ## Student Payment

 ### Instructions for Adults:
-1. Adults receiving their first belt, please choose "getting 1st belt".
+1. Adults receiving their first or second belt, please choose "getting 1st belt".
 If you're unsure whether you're getting a belt, please choose "base price".
 You will be able to pay the *difference* corresponding to your new level (if any) after the event.
 Prices are listed [above](#adultgrades) (e.g. if you get your third belt, please pay £80 here and £10 after the batizado for a total of £90).
 2. Choose your training location from the drop-down menu: Cambridge or Saffron Walden.
 3. The photographic consent is for *children only* and complies with the [GNC photographic policy](Photopolicyconsentform.pdf?target=_blank).
 However, if you have any concerns, please speak to an instructor before the batizado.
 4. Complete your payment.